Prisons and Camps, July 1974 (32.12)

 Lesnoye

 In August 1973 a large group of political prisoners in Camp 19 tried to convey to the outside world a letter to the Committee for Human Rights.
-The attempt ended in failure as the letter was confiscated from Ivar Zhukovskis on his release [note 1].
+The attempt ended in failure as the letter was confiscated from Ivar Zhukovskis on his release [1].

-• Nikolai Budulak-Sharygin (during the war at the age of 14 he found himself abroad, adopted English citizenship, arrested in 1968 during a business trip to the USSR for his firm, 10 years for ‘failure to return’) [note 2];
+• Nikolai Budulak-Sharygin.
+During the war at the age of 14 he found himself abroad, adopted English citizenship; he was arrested in 1968 during a business trip for his firm to the USSR, and given 10 years for ‘failure to return’ [3];

 In the autumn Budulak-Sharygin and Shakirov were sent to Vladimir Prison for three years.